alexbejann/Svelte-Auction-Store/README.md

 ### Get started

 This project has been created with `npx @sveltech/routify init`.
+Install dependencies with `npm install` or `pnpm install`([pnpm](https://www.npmjs.com/package/pnpm), to install run `npm i pnpm`).
 In order to start frontend run the dev configuration do `npm run dev`, this will start the svelte application listening on `http://localhost:5000`.

 **Note:**
 You must use the backend from assignment 2.